-Taken together, the evidence in Figure 3 suggests that there were no significant economic differences before WWII across what became the border between the 1945-1949 French and US occupation zones in South-West Germany.
+economic differences before WWII across what became the border between the 1945-49 French and US occupation zones in South-West Germany.
 Furthermore, the figure shows that at the end of WWII in 1945, there was no spatial discontinuity in the percentage of housing and industrial structures destroyed during the war.
-Appendix Figure D3 shows that these findings also hold for US-zone exposure in equation (2).
+Figure 3b shows that these findings also hold for US-zone location and US-zone exposure in equation (2).
+In the few cases where what would become a municipality's US-zone exposure in 1945 is statistically significant, the point estimates indicate that municipalities with greater US-zone exposure actually had lower levels of economic development before WWII.

-5 Economic Outcomes Across the 1945-1949 Border After WWII
+5 Economic Outcomes Across the 1945-49 Border After WWII